 Your community will help you grow organically and remain a leader in your industry, even during times of change.

 Throughout my entrepreneurial journey, I’ve started a number of businesses that didn’t work out, and my community has followed me through all of them.
 It didn’t matter if I was selling them a cookbook, a bracelet or an event ticket, they were there to purchase and spread the word.
 That’s the power of your brand community: When you pivot, they pivot with you.

 As we go into Q3 and Q4 of 2021, think about where you want to lead your company.
 This past year not only changed the business landscape, it changed society.
 People perceive companies differently; they want and expect more from them.
 You have the power to give that to them.

 Alexa Carlin is a professional speaker and founder and CEO of Women Empower X, which creates diverse and inclusive communities of female entrepreneurs.
-She is the keynote speaker for WILMI, Northstar Meetings Group’s women’s leadership event, which takes place May 17-19, in Miami.
+She is the keynote speaker for WILMI, Northstar Meetings Group’s women’s leadership event, which takes place May 17-19, at the Kimpton EPIC Hotel in Miami.